rosin-project/rxros/README.md

 You can download an image of the Ubuntu Bionic Linux distribution at<br>
 https://www.ubuntu.com/#download<br>
-You may in addition find the following packages usefull
+You may in addition find the following packages useful

 ```bash
 sudo apt-get install git doxygen graphviz-* meld cmake